 In order to determine which third parties require the most diligent assessments, TPRM professionals should ask themselves three questions:

 What data and systems does this vendor have access to?
 Third parties that could potentially access account information and PII, or get into the systems which house this data, should be considered high-priority.

 How has this vendor performed on previous assessments?
 Past performance doesn’t necessarily correlate with present security posture, but it’s safe to assume that vendors who have had serious vulnerabilities in the past should be watched more closely than those with immaculate records.

 What is this vendor’s security rating?
 Using a continuous monitoring solution, TPRM teams can get a near-real-time assessment of a vendor’s risk based on externally observable risk factors.
 Security ratings are numerical expressions of this risk.

 Taking these three data points into account, risk management teams can construct a list of their vendors arranged from most to least critical.

 Those vendors at the top of the list — the ones with access to the most critical data and systems, the worst performance on past assessments, and the lowest security ratings — should receive the traditional “no stone unturned” treatment.
 These are the vendors who are most likely to be involved in a data breach, and they should receive the longest questionnaires, be subject to the most comprehensive pen tests, and, if possible, should be visited in person by a TPRM team member.

-However, those vendors farther down the list — the ones with less access to critical data and systems, higher security ratings, and better past performance — represent opportunities to streamline the assessment process.
+However, those vendors farther down the list — the ones with less access to critical data and systems, higher security ratings, and better past performance — represent opportunities to streamline the cyber risk assessment process.

 There are many ways to streamline the risk assessment process for a low-risk vendor.